, Wed, September 15, 2021

 Take the tour

-Photos by Tyler Blodgett for Heather Croner Real Estate Sotheby’s International Realty
+Listing photos by David Coppola for Heather Croner Real Estate Sotheby’s International Realty

 Take the tour